lukeissad/animal-trading-card/README.md

 * border around the animal's name, image, and information
 * border around the animal's information
 * spacing between the animal's name, image, and information
-* fixed card width
+* image is 300px wide or the image's width is set to 300px
-* image width of 300px
+* fixed card width (Since image is 300px wide, card should be 300px + spacing)

 ## How to Run